What Really Happens If You Don't Set Your Phone to Airplane Mode When Flying?

 What happens if you don't put your cell phone into airplane mode when you board an airplane?

 This question is without a doubt one of the most common questions people ask when flying.
 Most people obey this order.
 Some do not; yet the plane still lands safely.
-So why should you put your phone into airplane mode during your next flight?
+You may have even been guilty of turning off cellular data mistakenly believing that you're in airplane mode.
+But if planes aren't crashing because of phones, why should you put your phone into airplane mode during your next flight?

 WIll The Plane Crash?